QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 Potential Flow Hydrodynamics Coordinate Systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When hydrodynamic potential flow databases are included in a simulation the resulting hydrodynamic forces are evaluated in the **Hydrodynamic Wavekinematics Evaluation Coordinate System** (HYDRO Wavekin.
 Eval.
 Coord).
-In the **HYDRO Wavekin.
+The floater states (translational and rotational velocity) are evaluated in the **HYDRO Wavekin.
 Eval.
-Coord** system (see :numref:`fig-wavekineval`) the wave kinematics (heading, amplitude, phase) are measured and and floater kinematics (translational and rotational velocities) are projected into this coordinate system.
-The radiation, excitation, second order sum and difference forces and moments are then evaluated and applied to the floater at the origin of the **Reference Hydrodynamic Position Coordinate System** (REF_HYDRO_POS_X), defined by the user.
+Coord** system (see :numref:`fig-wavekineval`).
+The wave kinematics (heading, amplitude, phase) are evaluated at the origin of the same system.
+The radiation, excitation, second order sum and difference forces and moments are then calculated and applied to the floater at the origin of the **Reference Hydrodynamic Position** (REF_HYDRO_POS_X).
+The definition of the **Hydrodynamic Wavekinematics Evaluation Coordinate System** is discussed below.

-When hydrodynamic potential flow databases are included in a simulation, the resulting hydrodynamic forces are evaluated in the **Hydrodynamic Wavekinematics Evaluation Coordinate System** (HYDRO Wavekin.
-Eval.
-Coord).
-In this coordinate system (see :numref:`fig-wavekineval`), wave kinematics (heading, amplitude, phase) and floater kinematics (translational and rotational velocities) are projected.
-Radiation, excitation, second-order sum, and difference forces and moments are then computed in the **HYDRO Wavekin.
-Eval.** frame and applied to the floater at the origin of the **Reference Hydrodynamic Position Coordinate System** (**REF_HYDRO_POS**).

 .. _fig-wavekineval:
 .. figure:: wavekineval.png